AlexisMergan/qsm-chicago/docs.typ

   $<eqn:mB-land-clearing>

 === Firms
-We maintain the same set of assumptions on the firm side as in Model A. This yields the wage equation and labor demand
+We maintain the same set of assumptions on the firm side as in Model A. This yields the following wage equation and labor demand:
   $
     w_n &= beta A_n L_n^(beta - 1) \
     arrow.r.double.long